TeemuKoivisto/prosemirror-dev-toolkit/README.md

 In addition it can persist snapshots and hydrate them which I enhanced by adding export/import from JSON as well as ensuring the functionality doesn't break with Yjs.
 In the old dev-tools there was a node picker to inspect PM nodes that I have not had time to remake.

+For quick live editor instance debugging I have added a script to inject the dev-toolkit directly from CDN: https://github.com/TeemuKoivisto/prosemirror-dev-toolkit/blob/master/inject.js Not 100% bulletproof but works in most cases.
+Improvements welcome.
+Might use it to turn this into a Chrome extension.

 ## State

 ![State tab](https://github.com/TeemuKoivisto/prosemirror-dev-toolkit/blob/master/core/cypress/integration/__image_snapshots__/%23%20State%20tab%20%20Should%20allow%20expanding%20and%20collapsing%20and%20tree-view%20nodes%20%230.png?raw=true)